 The next step in this DIY garage door framing project is to install two fractions of framing in the rough opening.
 This is after you must have fixed the head jamb.

-These frames will sit well in the opening, fitting your garage door from top to bottom.
+These frames will sit well in the opening, fitting your door from top to bottom.
 You are sure that they will do a great job holding the garage door tracks firmly to the wall.
 After getting the right height measurements, cut out two pieces of wood with the same measurements.

 Using your special framing pins, bind the two chunks of wood very tightly to the interior of your garage wall.
 Run it up against the jamb header you had earlier fixed.